-receives donations and bequests – money in carefully invests the funds to generate income – money managed distributes the income from the investments as grants to Buderim based community organisations – money out Currently, the Foundation’s Fund stands at just over $8 million
+receives donations and bequests – money in carefully invests funds to generate income – money managed distributes income as grants to Buderim-based community organisations – money out

+Currently, the Foundation’s Fund stands at just over $8 million

 The total is invested and, thanks to three very committed sponsors and our fundraising events which help cover the Foundation’s administration costs, this money is never spent.

 - Protect and preserve our natural environment